 On the other hand, aligning employees to purpose is important for creating a successful workplace culture.

 "People long to connect to something bigger and more important than themselves.
 So corporations need to connect the ‘why’ of their organization to the goals, longing for meaning, and desire to have an impact that lives inside every employee."

-The reality is that some organizations don’t have purpose, other organizations have purpose that doesn’t inspire employees, some organizations just don’t know how to communicate their purpose in a way that resonates with their employees.
+The reality is that some organizations don’t have a purpose, other organizations have a purpose that doesn’t inspire employees, some organizations just don’t know how to communicate their purpose in a way that resonates with their employees.

-Leaders, managers and other internal communicators are the ones responsible for creating that sense of purpose among their employees by sharing inspiring stories, corporate responsibility activities, contributions to the community and other important company milestones.
+Leaders, managers, and other internal communicators are the ones responsible for creating that sense of purpose among their employees by sharing inspiring stories, corporate responsibility activities, contributions to the community, and other important company milestones.

 Encourage upward feedback and share of voice

 The healthiest and most productive cultures are the ones in which employees feel free to share their voice, raise concerns, ask questions and express their needs.
 Yet many employers are neglecting the importance of opening the line to two-way workplace communications and upward feedback.